marchah/pi-htpc-download-box/Home/README.md

 ### Host Restart

-- I add to run those commands then restart the guest when my server lost power
+- I add to run those commands in the host then restart the guest when my server lost power

 ```
 modprobe gasket
 modprobe apex
 ```

-Did it fix the issue or something else did ?
-Not really sure but would be nice to find a way to restart the host and have Frigate work without manual manipulation
+TODO: Would be nice to find a way to restart the host and have Frigate work without manual manipulation